 Besides the burning of the ninots, there is a myriad of other activities during the fiesta.
 During the day, you can enjoy an extensive roster of bullfights, parades, paella contests and beauty pageants around the city.
 Spontaneous fireworks displays explode everywhere during the days leading up to La Crema, but the highlight is the daily mascletá which occurs in the Plaza Ayuntamiento at exactly 2pm.
 When the string-lined firecrackers are ignited, the thunderous, rythmitic sounds they make can be considered music as the sound intensifies in volume.
 Those firecrackers timed to fall to the ground literally shake the floor for next ten minutes, as the mascletá is more for auditive enjoyment than visual.

-Las Fallas in Valencia are distributed are distributed throughout streets of the entire city, for this reason it is important that you are familiar with all the zones so that you do not miss any of the Falles.
+Las Fallas in Valencia ("Falles" in Valencian and often English) are distributed are distributed throughout streets of the entire city, for this reason it is important that you are familiar with all the zones so that you do not miss any of the Falles.

 The furthest area is near the Port Autónom de Valencia, on the Avenida de la Malvarrosa where it meets with Antonio Pons-Cavite.

 Near the Jardinas del Real, on the intersection of Micer Mascó and Arévalo Vaca, you will find another Falle.